Outer Banks, NC: Things to Do, Where to Stay, and Best Places to Eat

 Read Also: 33 Beach Destinations in North Carolina: A Complete Guide

-Things to Do In the Outer Banks
+Things to Do In the OBX

 There’s no shortage of things to do and places to go when visiting the Outer Banks.
 However, we think the ideas listed below are some of the best to explore this beautiful stretch of barrier island.